The following information is provided to assist you as your son/daughter transitions from high school to college.

 - Documentation must be on official letterhead of professional with name, title, date and signature

-IEP, 504 plans, and summary of performance are high school documents which should not be sent to the PASS Office.
-Accommodations are provided based on an assessment of the documentation by the Academic/Disabilities Coordinator, not on information from an IEP, 504 plan, or summary of performance.
+A school plan, such as an IEP, 504 or summary of performance in insufficient documentation.
+Accommodations are provided based on an assessment of the documentation by the Disabilities Coordinator.
 The PASS Office does not provide testing for the diagnosis or documentation of disabilities.
 If your local high school is sending documentation, please refer them to our documentation guidelines and requirements.
 Documentation may be sent directly to the PASS Office, MSC 9, Plymouth State University, Plymouth, NH 03264.

 All of the services and accommodations offered are part of a student’s tuition.
 The PASS Office is not a learning center.
 PASS does not offer a learning program or mentoring services.
 Your son/daughter does not have to apply to or be accepted to PASS.
 The process of working with PASS begins when your student makes an appointment to meet with an advisor.
 It is the responsibility of your son/daughter to not only inform us of their needs, but to access and fully utilize the services and accommodations that are available to them.

 Accommodations are support and services to help the student access the general curriculum and validly demonstrate learning.

 Accommodations do not fundamentally alter: